 5.4 Unless otherwise required or permitted by law, we will only collect health information about you with your consent and we will only use that information for the primary purpose for which it was collected.
 In some circumstances, we may collect your health information through third parties (e.g. from health care professionals, such as pharmacists, or other health professionals who are treating you).
 We will only do this if you have consented or where otherwise permitted or required by law.

 5.5 Some of the specific purposes for which we collect, use and disclose personal information are:

-- to improve our products and services and keep you up to date on such improvements;
+(d) to improve our services and keep you up to date on such improvements;

-- to understand our customer base and help tailor our products and services;
+(e) to understand our customer base and help tailor our services;

-- to contact you (directly or through our service providers) to obtain your feedback, to find out your level of satisfaction with our products and services and for other market research activities;
+(g) to contact you (directly or through our service providers) to obtain your feedback, to find out your level of satisfaction with our services and for other market research activities;

 5.6 We may also use and disclose your personal information for the purpose of direct marketing to you where:

 (a) you have consented to us doing so; or

 (b) it is otherwise permitted by law.